Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Event Selection and Analysis

 We first focus on the muon channel with only one hard isolated muon in the final state.
 To select final state of semileptonic $WW$ decays with a muon from background events, the following cuts are applied to MC samples.
 During the process, the $WW\rightarrow \tau(\to \mu\nu\bar{\nu})cb$ events are also recognized as the signal to maximize the signal yield.
 In the rest of this work, we will take the short hand notation of $\mu_\tau$ or $e_\tau$ for leptons from leptonic $\tau$ decays.

-\begin{enumerate} \item Leading (in energy) muon shall be an isolation muon.
-We identify events with isolation lepton as: (1) the leading muon have an energy ($E_{\rm{L} \ell}$ ) greater than 12 GeV.
+\begin{enumerate} \item Leading (in energy) muon shall be an isolated muon.
+We identify events with isolated lepton as: (1) the leading muon have an energy ($E_{\rm{L} \ell}$ ) greater than 12 GeV.
 (2) the energy fraction of the leading muon itself within a cone of $30^ {\circ}$ around it ($R_{\rm{L} \ell}$) is greater than 85\% .

 \item Leptons generated from $WW$ decay experience strong forward-backward asymmetry, with their direction and charge correlated with the beam.
 We therefore require the product of the leading lepton's charge ($q_{\rm{L}\ell}$) and the cosine of its polar angle ($\theta_{L\ell}$) to be negative.